ladak100/ladak100.github.io/todayi.md

 - Today, I played a video game with a friend
 - Today, I called my mom
 - Today, I had lunch with my team
+- Today, I practiced a language

 Wednesday March 20th, 2024
 - Today, I ate a lot of food
 - Today, I went to the gym
 - Today, I biked to the pharmacy
 - Today, I met with a very kind accountant
+- Today, I practiced a language

 Tuesday March 19th, 2024
 - Today, I had a very early morning meeting